 What is omnicommerce?

 Omnicommerce is a buzzword that brands and retailers have been talking about for some time now.
 But what does it really mean?
-Omnicommerce can be defined as a retailing strategy that delivers a seamless customer experience through all available shopping channels.
+Omnicommerce can be defined as a retailing strategy that spread across multiple omnichannel payment points and delivers a seamless customer experience.
 Let’s explore the who, what, and why of omnicommerce.

 Who’s embracing omnicommerce?